 This section also references information from surface trawl surveys conducted by the AFSC Ecosystem Monitoring and Assessment (EMA) program (Yasumiishi et al. 2017).
 This survey has been conducted every year since 2003, although the extent and density of stations sampled has varied among years.
-This survey regularly visits the northeastern Bering Sea.
+This survey regularly visits the northeastern Bering Sea (NBS), and this report is now the repository for NBS data regarding forage fish abundance rather than the Ecosystem Status Report (ESR) where it previously resided.
+The abundance index is a standardized geostatistical index (VAST) developed by Thorson et al. (2015) to estimate indices of abundance for stock assessments.
 The survey occurs primarily in September, with sampling during August and October in some years.

 There is also a biennial acoustic survey for walleye pollock that covers the middle and outer domains of the EBS shelf.
-An index of euphausiid abundance and distribution has been created using the results of this survey (Ressler et al. 2012) and is included in the Ecosystem Considerations report (Ressler 2016).
+An index of euphausiid abundance and distribution has been created using the results of this survey (Ressler et al. 2012) and is included in the ESR (Ressler 2018).
 Acoustic surveys are effective at sampling capelin, but the EBS survey does not extend to the inner domain of the EBS shelf where the capelin population is centered.
 Pacific herring are assessed by ADFG, primarily using aerial surveys and test fishing; these data are included here where appropriate.

-Spatial analysis of survey data was conducted within ArcGIS.
-Point data for each survey haul were either symbolized directly or aggregated into 20 km X 20 km cells with a mean catch-per-unit-effort (CPUE) calculated for each cell using data from all years.
+Spatial analysis of bottom trawl survey data was conducted within ArcGIS.
+Point data for each survey haul were either symbolized directly or aggregated into 20 km X 20 km cells with a mean catch-per-uniteffort (CPUE) calculated for each cell using data from all years.
 To better understand variability in distributions, for some species standard deviational ellipses were created using geographic data weighted by CPUE (Lefever 1926; Gong 2002).
 Ellipses include all points within one standard deviation of the distribution's mean geographic center.